postlund/pyatv/docs/development/power_management.md

 ## Using the Power Management API

-After connecting to a device, you get the power management via `power`:
+After connecting to a device, you get the power management via {% include api i="interface.AppleTV.power" %}:

 ```python
 atv = await pyatv.connect(config, ...)